 Note that the standard deviation is not calculated because when the mean is subtracted from a signal, the RMS equals the standard deviation.

 The total number of features will change, depending on how you set the filter and FFT parameters.

 For example, let's consider an input signal sampled at 62.5 Hz with 3 axis and the following parameters:

 - Filter cutoff set to 3 Hz

 The number of generated features per axis is:

-33 features are generated in total for the input signal.
+With 3 axes/channels, that gives us a total of 12 features generated in total for the input signal.

 The Wavelet block implements the discrete wavelet decomposition plus feature extraction and dimensionality reduction.
 After decomposition, 14 features are calculated at each level:

 - Mean cross